 かおたんラーメンえんとつ屋

 Kaotan looks more like a log cabin than a ramen shop.
-But their cozy interior is a huge part of the appeal, alongside that they’re open until 6 AM on weekends (5 AM on weekends).
+But their cozy interior is a huge part of the appeal, alongside the fact that they’re open until 6 AM on weekends (5 AM on weekends).

 Shop Hours: 11:30 am ~ 5 AM (6 AM on Fridays and Saturdays, closed on Sundays)